Acorn-Juice-Solutions/github_download_counter_widget_android/README.md

 ## Security

 Report vulnerabilities via the process in [`SECURITY.md`](SECURITY.md).
 Do not open a public issue for security matters.
+The SBOM and the scan reports described above are attached to every run of the supply-chain workflow.

 ## License